rvaser/sift4g/README.md

     cd sift4g/
     make

 Running the 'make' command will create the bin folder which contains the sift4g executable.

+If you do not have a CUDA enabled graphichs card (and nvcc compiler) run 'make cpu' instead.

-If you left out '--recursive' from git clone, after cloning run the following commands:
+If you left out '--recursive' from git clone, run the following commands before running 'make':

     git submodule init
     git submodule update